We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 4. USE OF INFORMATION

-We may use your personal information for the purpose of providing products and services to you and managing our business.
+We may collect, hold and use your personal information for the purpose of providing products and services to you and managing our business.
 This may include:

 - Assessing and processing your application for the products and services we offer;